solaris-observatory/solaris-pointing/README.md

 - Files don't match exclusion pattern `T\d{6}b`.

 You may also see errors like:
+- `No .path file found for .sky base.`
 - `Ambiguous .path candidates (2 found), but the required offset filename is missing.`
 - `Ambiguous .path candidates (>2 found) for a single .sky base.`

 In these cases, fix the naming so the rule above produces exactly 1 candidate, or exactly 2 candidates including `<base>_offset.path`.
 #### **Date parsing failures**

 Error: `Cannot parse date from stem`